pavel-castornii/jeditermfx/README.md

 # JediTermFX <a name="jeditermfx"></a>

 JediTermFX is a Terminal Emulator for JavaFX.
 The project is a result of porting [JediTerm](https://github.com/JetBrains/jediterm) (commit 8366f2b) from Swing to JavaFX.
 JediTermFX exclusively utilizes JavaFX components.
-As a result, the Terminal Emulator based on this library can be seamlessly integrated into any JavaFX application.
+Therefore, the Terminal Emulator based on this library can be seamlessly integrated into any JavaFX application.
 A detailed comparison of terminal libraries is provided below.

 # Demo <a name="demo"></a>